Yangdong Folk Village

 The size, degree of preservation, numerous cultural assets, traditionalism, beautiful natural setting all contribute to the importance of Yangdong Village.
 It is also a fine example of the yangban (Korean aristocracy) lifestyle and Neo-Confucian traditions.

-The village is listed by the South Korean government with UNESCO as a World Heritage site with Hahoe Folk Village in 2010.
+The village is listed by the South Korean government with UNESCO as a World Heritage Site with Hahoe Folk Village in 2010.

 Overview

-The village was founded by Son So (孫昭 1433-1484).
+The village was founded by Son So (孫昭 1433–1484).
 The household of the Wolseong Son clan was placed on an auspicious site according to Korean theories of pungsu (geomancy).
 Son So and his wife, the daughter of Yu Bok Ha had a daughter who married Yi Beon of the Yeogang Yi family.
 The marriage produced one of the eighteen sages of Korea, Yi Unjeok.
 The village of Yangdong has continued since its auspicious beginning in the 15th century.

-Although some of the village is unoccupied today, the overall the village has over 160 tile-roofed and thatched-roof homes built throughout the dense forest.
+Although some of the village is unoccupied today, overall the village has over 160 tile-roofed and thatched-roof homes built throughout the dense forest.
 Fifty-four historic homes over 200 years old have also been preserved.
 The village preserves folk customs as well as traditional buildings of traditional Joseon dynasty architecture.
 Seobaekodang is the primary home of the Wolseong Son Family.
 Mucheomdang, is the primary house of the Yeogang Yi family.
 Hyangdan is National Treasure No. 412.
 Ihayangjeon and Simsujeong pavilions, and the Ganghakdang village school are also notable structures of the village as well as Gwangajeong and Sonsoyeongjeong.
 Tonggamsokpyeon, a book printed on movable metal type and National Treasure No. 283, is also located in the village.

 A picture of the village as you enter it.

 Important folk materials at the village include: